 These days, documents that used to be hand-delivered at the accounting office have to be done digitally (by email or personal Dropbox) or through courier services.

 Regardless of the method you use to share information, privacy must always be your #1 concern, especially since financial records contain information that could be used for identity theft or other malicious activities if it landed in the wrong hands.

-Sending tax-related documents by courier can end up being a gamble if you’re mailing paper copies.
-Even though rare, your packages can get lost in the mail and then your information could be given to a third party.
+Sending tax-related documents by the courier can end up being a gamble if you’re mailing paper copies.
+Even though rare, your packages can get lost in the mail, and then your information could be given to a third party.

 It’s better to use encrypted flash storage if you still want to send docs by courier.
 By including the encrypted flash drive in a secure post, it will be much more difficult for individuals to access the files stored on your flash drive without the password, meaning that they would need to know this information.